 The traditional component manufacturers will have to expand or change their product hand-outs by collaborating with makers of the electric vehicles.
 This collaboration will act as leverage for their technological expertise.
 To develop specialized parts for the hybrid as well as the electric vehicle for domestic and export markets this tie-up will act as a catalyst for growth and development as well as expansion.
 India has a relatively strong base for electrical and electronic components of automobiles.
 This market can be used as a leverage to tap into the currently trending and upcoming electric vehicle sector.

 The government schemes and subsidies are the major driving factors for the growth of the electric car market in India.
-Central and state government are encouraging the increase of electric car sales by introducing the several schemes.
-Government has made some changes in FAME II compared to FAME I. One of the major change is that mild hybrid will not get any subsidy.
-This segment was having the largest share in getting subsidy under FAME I scheme.
+Central and state governments are encouraging the increase of electric car sales by introducing several schemes.
+The government has made some changes in FAME II compared to FAME I. One of the major change is that mild hybrid will not get any subsidy.
+This segment was having the largest share in getting subsidy under the FAME I scheme.
 In the car segment, the private vehicle owner will not get any subsidy.

 The urban population has increased rapidly over the past decade, resulting in rising in pollution levels.
 The introduction of electric vehicles will see a decline in pollution levels.

 India electric car market competitive landscape

 There is no competition in the electric car segment.
 The only major player in the current market is Mahindra electric mobility.
 Tata is the second player in this segment with an E Tagor car.
 Volvo is entering the PHEV SUV segment.
 More competition and competitors will enhance the product levels which will help attract more consumers.